maschhoff/nextcloud_securipy/Readme.md

 ### Run as Docker
 * git clone this repository to your machine
 * edit the docker.sh file with your folder mapping to the ncsecuripy release
-* use the docher.sh `sh docker.sh` file to run the docker container.
+* use the docker.sh `sh docker.sh` file to run the docker container.
 It will create run and remove a simple and small alpine based python3 docker.
 It will mount the folder and execute the run.sh